RSS About

 Stage two: anger

-Well, it just so happens to work perfectly fine for all other CPU instructions.
-Except CALL.
+Well, it just so happens to work perfectly fine for all other CPU instructions except CALL.
 But it doesn’t break in a clear, obvious way that would make the emulator crash, no.

 Here’s how CALL works internally, each bullet point representing an operation in the FIFO: